-Block testing process overview
+Block test overview

-The student will be given the opportunity to seek assistance from their instructors to prepare for the ELE test.
-The ELE test is the third and final time for a student to demonstrate competence.
-Students who do not pass the ELE test associated with this course will be assigned a failing grade for the course.
+The student will be given the opportunity to seek assistance from their instructors to prepare for the ELE exam scheduled at the end of the semester.
+Students who do not pass the ELE exam will be assigned a failing grade for the course.